-Bake a rich pie crust; fill with strawberries rolled in sugar; over top spread beaten whites of 2 eggs; mixed with 2 tablespoons sugar; put in oven and brown.
+Bake a rich pie crust beforehand; fill with strawberries rolled in sugar; over top spread beaten whites of 2 eggs; mixed with 2 tablespoons sugar; put in oven and brown.
 Whipped cream may be used instead of meringue on top. —Mollie E. Lee

 Grandma Bell's Handwritten Recipe Books (c.
 1020s)

-The wild strawberry Fragaria virginiana is found growing throughout North America and is one of the species that gave rise to the popular garden strawberry we enjoy today.
+The wild strawberry Fragaria virginiana is found growing throughout most of North America and is one of the species that gave rise to the popular garden strawberry we enjoy today.

 You'll find it thriving naturally in woodland clearings, grassy meadows, alongside pathways, and in the ditches of country roads.
 You might even find it growing in your lawn.

-Below, a patch of wild strawberry plants can be seen growing in the lawn that surrounds our Ontario home.
+Below, a patch of wild strawberry plants can be seen growing in the lawn that surrounds our home in central Ontario, Canada.

-longer during the June berry season so the berries can ripen.
+longer during the June berry season so the tiny berries can ripen.

-The wild strawberries are much smaller; it takes about 15 or more to equal one of the large hybridized varieties, but the wild fruit tends to be sweeter and tastier in comparison.
+The wild strawberries are much smaller than the common strawberry, so it takes about 15 or more to equal one of the large hybridized varieties, but the wild fruit tends to be sweeter and tastier in comparison.

-At age 103, my Aunt Jessie could still recall picking wild strawberries as a child.
+At age 103, my Aunt Jessie could still recall picking wild strawberries as a child on the farmland where we now live.
 She and her siblings would gather tinfuls of the tiny red berries for Grannie Bell to make delicious homemade tarts or jam.

 1-1/2 cups wild strawberries